-We guarantee that even the pickiest of eaters will love these baked zucchini sticks from The Skinnytaste Cookbook!
-The only complaint you’ll expect to hear is that you didn’t make enough.
+The only complaint you can expect to hear about these baked zucchini sticks from The Skinnytaste Cookbook is that you didn’t make enough.
 Zucchinis are very low in calories and provide high levels of antioxidants in addition to being a good source of potassium, vitamin A and vitamin C.

 Baked Zucchini Sticks